mattermost/docs/source/configure/configuration-settings.rst

 Enable Security Alerts
 ^^^^^^^^^^^^^^^^^^^^^^^

 **True**: Enable System Admins to be notified by email if a relevant security fix alert is announced.
 Requires email to be enabled.
-To learn more about this feature, see :doc:`telemetry`.
+To learn more about this feature, see :doc:`../manage/telemetry`.

 **False**: Security alerts are disabled.